ImageMagick/Usage-Markdown/color_mods/index.md

 A common requirement of an image processing tool is the ability to replace the whole range of colors, from a pre-prepared table of colors.
 This allows you to convert images of one set of colors (generally gray-scale) into completely different set of colors, just by looking up its replacement color from a special image.

-Of course you do need a 'Look Up Table' image from which to read the replacement colors.
+Of course, you do need a 'Look Up Table' image from which to read the replacement colors.
 For these first few examples, I choose to use a vertical gradient of colors for the LUT so that the IM "`gradient:`" generator can be used to simplify the generation of the 'color lookup table'.

-Well so much for the theory.
+Well, so much for the theory.
-Let try it out by recoloring a simple [gray-Scale Plasma](../canvas/#plasma_grayscale) image, replacing the grayscale with a dark-blue to off-white gradient of colors.
+Let's try it out by recoloring a simple [gray-Scale Plasma](../canvas/#plasma_grayscale) image, replacing the grayscale with a dark-blue to off-white gradient of colors.

 ~~~
 convert -size 100x100 plasma:fractal -virtual-pixel edge -blur 0x5 \